brucefan1983/gpuqt/README.md

 Go to the folders "diffusive" and "localized" and run the MATLAB scripts.
 You should get similar figures as in the following paper (I will give the arXiv id when it's ready):

-* Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units
+* Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units, arXiv:1705.01387 [physics.comp-ph], submitted to Comput.
+Phys.
+Commun. on May 3, 2017.

 ## Authors